Ingalls Rink

 David S. Ingalls Rink is a hockey rink in New Haven, Connecticut, designed by architect Eero Saarinen and built between 1953 and 1958 for Yale University.
 It is commonly referred to as The Whale, due to its shape.
 The building was constructed for $1.5 million, which was double its original cost estimate.
 It seats 3,500 people and has a maximum ceiling height of 23 m.
 The building is named for David S. Ingalls, Yale class of 1920, and David S. Ingalls, Jr., Yale class of 1956, both of whom were hockey captains.
 Members of the Ingalls family were the primary benefactors of the arena.
 The building was included on the America's Favorite Architecture list, created in 2007 by the American Institute of Architects.

 Structural system

 The rink employs an innovative structural system employing a 90-meter reinforced concrete arch, a catenary arch form for which Saarinen's projects became known.
-From the arch a cable net is strung, supporting a timber roof.
+A cable net is strung from the arch, supporting a timber roof.
 This causes a stable, double curvature form.
 Exterior cables linking the arch directly to the outer edges of the roof were added during structural design development.
 These cables address forces caused by asymmetrical wind loads.
 Fred N. Severud was the structural engineer for the project.